lightkurve/lkdata/docs/development/contributing.rst

 If in doubt on how to open a pull request, we recommend Astropy's "`How to make a code contribution <http://docs.astropy.org/en/stable/development/workflow/development_workflow.html>`_" tutorial.

-After you follow steps 1 through 4 from our `install instructions <development>`_, you can take the following steps to open a pull request to `Lightkurve`.
+After you follow steps 1 through 4 from our `install instructions <development>`_, you can take the following steps to open a pull request to any `Lightkurve` module.

 5. Create a new branch